How to Automate Manual Invoice Processing

 Speed and Efficiency

 It’s known that most employees spend about 40% of their day on manual admin tasks, including invoice data entry.
 This is a significant amount of time wasted.
-In contrast, invoice automation is incredibly efficient helping you to save over 80% of the time on manual invoice processing.
+In contrast, invoice automation software is incredibly efficient helping you to save over 80% of the time on manual invoice processing.

 Using OCR invoice data extraction software, it takes only about 20 seconds to process data from hundreds of invoices.
 This dramatic improvement saves time and increases the overall productivity of your team.